 As intelligent and energetic cats, Orientals frequently get into mischief.
 They get bored easily and have no problem finding ways to entertain themselves, often in a way that displeases their owners.
 Regular stimulation and exercise can tame these mischief-seeking endeavors, but this breed requires regular attention.
 Fortunately, their intelligence makes them easy to train, and most of their energy can be directed into appropriate activities.

 Are These Cats Good for Families? 👪

 Yes!
-Oriental Longhairs are excellent cats for busy families — in fact, the noisier and the busier, the better.
-Orientals will happily join in the activity and noise making, and they love to play and chase children.
+Oriental Longhairs are excellent cats for busy families — in fact, the noisier and busier, the better.
+Orientals will happily join in the activity and noise-making, and they love to play and chase children.

 This cat breed imprints strongly with their owners, so it’s important that they are adopted into a forever home.
 They don’t adapt well to changing environments and find it extremely upsetting.
 Although they will accept attention from almost anyone, they often choose a single person to bond with most.